Skip to main content

 Overview

 The benefit cap applies to all new universal credit claims.
-There is a benefits cap calculator available on the GOV.UK website.
+There is more information about the benefit cap on the GOV.UK website.

 In Northern Ireland, welfare supplementary payments can be made in certain situations if you are affected by the benefit cap